Connecting With Others Helps Us To Not Feel Lonely

 • Join a Group

 Join a group based on your own personal interests.
+What about a dance class or join a gym and work out with others.

 • Exercise